Top 6 Google Maps Choices: Maps and Navigation Apps | ExBulletin

 6. OsmAnd

 Like Magic Earth, the navigation app uses a free OpenStreetMap map.
-In other words, OsmAnd stands for OpenStreetMap Automated Navigation Directions.
+So OsmAnd means: OpenStreetMap automatic navigation direction.
 Therefore, the app adds navigation and is completely open source.
 The map can be downloaded offline, contains information about contour lines and terrain, displays speeds, and displays information about line numbers at public transport stations.

 The app also knows nearby hiking trails and bike paths, so it has a dedicated view for hikers and cyclists who commute to work.
 You can use OsmAnd to export routes.
 You can also share your route directly with your friends, just as you would with Google Maps.